 #10 Painting Knife

 We noticed that the knife says “Made in China” while the brushes are all “Made in Germany”.
 We assume that the reason for this is the better treatment of animals in Germany than in China and therefore a better quality of the finished products.
-(Remember that we have the Master Set version for the European market.
-The brushes for the US version are all made in the USA.)

 These eight colors let you paint a lot of Bob’s typical mountain paintings.
-As always with Bob Ross oil paints the lighter colors have a different oil-to-pigment ratio than the darker ones.
+As always with Bob Ross oil paints, the lighter colors have a different oil-to-pigment ratio than the darker ones.
 Remember: thin paint sticks to thick paint.
 This makes painting highlights on trees for example way easier than with ‘normal’ oil paints.

 The bottle of liquid white contains 4 oz / 118 ml of liquid white, which should last for quite a few paintings.
 Along with the 1.25 oz / 37 ml tubes the paint included should let you paint at least 3 to 5 paintings without using up one of the tubes.
-Maybe more if you are carefull not to waste paint.
+Maybe more if you are careful not to waste paint.